💻Baremetal

 Check release binary page and take the following steps to download the latest version:

-Create a directory to store the binary and chain data (you might need sudo
+Create a directory to store the binary and chain data (you might need sudo)

-to grab the latest release binary and output it to the directory created in the previous step:
+Use wget to grab the latest release binary and output it to the directory created in the previous step:

 To verify that you have downloaded the correct version, you can run the following command in your terminal